gflorezm/NeoBat_Interactions/README.md

 E-mail: gflorezmontero@gmail.com.

-Published on October 14th, 2020 (English version).
+First published on October 14th, 2020 (English version).

 Run in R version 4.0.2 (2020-06-22) -- "Taking Off Again".

 Disclaimer: You may freely use the software and data provided here for any purposes at your own risk.
 We assume no responsibility or liability for the use of this material, convey no license or title under any patent, copyright, or mask work right to the product.
 We reserve the right to make changes in the material without notification.
 We also make no representation or warranty that such application will be suitable for the specified use without further testing or modification.
-If this material helps you produce any academic work (paper, book, chapter, monograph, dissertation, report or similar), please acknowledge the authors and cite the source.
+If this material helps you produce any academic work (paper, book, chapter, monograph, dissertation, report, talk, lecture or similar), please acknowledge the authors and cite the source.

 ## Functionality and origin

 The data, scripts, and functions provided here aim at making or data paper fully reproducible.
-You will find code to reproduce both the analysis and the figures, as well as the main supplementary material.
+You will find code to reproduce both the analysis and figures, as well as the main supplementary material.

 ## List of folders and files

 1. Data (folder)

     a.
-NeoBat_Interactions_Sites.csv -> data set with the study site attributes.
+NeoBat_Interactions_Sites.csv -> data set with study site attributes.

     b.
-NeoBat_Interactions_Records.csv -> data set with the interaction records.
+NeoBat_Interactions_Records.csv -> data set with interaction records.

     c.
 NeoBat_Interactions_References.csv - > data set with full references of the source studies.